Use case

 How LoadStrike fits

-LoadStrike uses a code-first scenario model, public SDK support across five languages, browser/runtime support with Playwright and Selenium, and cross-system correlation so the whole path stays explicit in one self-hosted runtime.
+LoadStrike uses a code-first scenario model, public SDK support for C#, Go, Java, Python, TypeScript, and JavaScript, browser/runtime support with Playwright and Selenium, and cross-system correlation so the whole path stays explicit in one self-hosted runtime.

 What to expect